AFLplusplus/AFLplusplus/README.md

 #endif
 ```

+All afl++ compilers will set this preprocessor definition automatically.

 #### d) Instrument the target

 In this step the target source code is compiled so that it can be fuzzed.

 Basically you have to tell the target build system that the selected afl++
 compiler is used.
 Also - if possible - you should always configure the
-build system that the target is compiled statically and not dynamically.
+build system such that the target is compiled statically and not dynamically.
 How to do this is described below.

 Then build the target.
 (Usually with `make`)